tractdb/tummytrials/README.md

 For making changes to the Ionic theme use SASS: http://learn.ionicframework.com/formulas/working-with-sass/

+For updating/adding to ioniocons follow instructions at https://github.com/driftyco/ionicons (fontforge should be the only missing dependence - installed via brew)

 Try to follow the recommended style guide here: https://github.com/mgechev/angularjs-style-guide

 ####################################################################################################################################